nathanpitman/group_by.ext.ee_addon/README.md

 Group By Extension for ExpressionEngine
 =====================

-This simple extension adds SQL style 'group by' support to the {channel:entries} tag pair.
+This simple extension adds SQL style 'group by' (aggregate) support to the {channel:entries} tag pair.
 Pass a 'groupby' parameter in your channel entries loops (currently only supports standard entry fields and custom fields by id; 'field_id_1')

 <pre>
 {exp:channel:entries channel="advertising" groupby="field_id_1"}